Carbonfreezer/SimReinforce/README.md

 - moviepy

 ## General Strategy
-The objective is to create a gym with multiple actors controlled via Maskable PPO from stable baselines, running in a simple environment.
+The objective is to create a gym with multiple actors controlled via Maskable PPO from stable baselines, running in a Simpy environment.
 Simpy is a discreet event simulator.
 As a next step, we want to create a continuous video from it, as shown in the example above.

 The first problem is that OpenAI Gym only supports a single actor.
 We solve this by adding the actor index for which we want a decision to the observation space.